SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/Defining_an_API/Objects/UD_APIs_ApiDefinition.md

 - To delete definitions, the user requires the `PermissionFlags.UserDefinableApiDefinitionDelete` permission flag.

 > [!IMPORTANT]
-> To create or update `ApiDefinition` objects that define a `AutomationScript` or `AutomationScriptNoEntryPoint` action, you need the permissions to execute an automation script. (`PermissionFlags.AutomationExecuteScripts`)
+> To create or update `ApiDefinition` objects, you need the permissions to execute an automation script. (`PermissionFlags.AutomationExecuteScripts`)